Acorns App Review: Is It An Investment Scam or The Real Deal?

 What is Acorns App?

 If you're anything like me, the idea of opening and managing an investments can be as intimidating as my wife if I steal her candy.
-But what if you had a simple smartphone app that could do it all for you?
+But what if you had a simple investing smartphone app that could do it all for you?
 That's where Acorns App comes into play.
 The acorns smartphone app is built to help you get started in investing using your small change to grow wealth.
 Founded in 2012 by a father and son team; Jeff and Walter Cruttenden, the app is totally automated.
+Speaking of apps, did you know Swagbucks will pay you for downloading apps like this?

 How does the Acorns App work?